3 Things Offline Workers Need From Your Recognition Program

 And don’t forget to incorporate feedback from the 80% into your recognition program.
 You’ll be giving these employees a voice in shaping their work environment and elevating their status within the company.

-The business impact of recognising offline workers
+The business impact of recognizing offline workers

 And it stands to reason that when your recognition program reflects the 3 things offline employees need most—access, enablement, and empathy—the outcomes for your organisation and its employees will be even stronger.